Nikhil-Dingane/Introduction-to-UNIX/README.md

 # Types of UNIX :
   There are so many distros of UNIX are avaible.
 The most popular varieties of UNIX are Sun Solaris, GNU/Linux, and MacOS X.

+# UNIX OS:
+  UNIX is made up of shell,kernel and programs.

+  **Kernel**:- It is called as heart of the operating systems.
+It allocates time and memory for the processes.
+  **Shell**:-  It is the interface between the kernel and user.
+It takes the commands from the user, interpretes them and give it to the kernel for the execution.

+  In UNIX everything is considered as either file or process.
+  Process means the program in the running state.
+  File is the collection of the data.
+  There are two types of file as normal file and directories.

+  All the files are grouped together in the directory structure.
+The file-system is arranged in a hierarchical structure, like an inverted tree.
+The top of the hierarchy is traditionally called root (written as a slash / ).

+  There teminal in UNIX operating system where we can run our commands.

+## Basic UNIX Commands in Short
+  **ls**:-
+    This command is used for display the name of all files and folders from the specified directory.